 - Enamel: The hard outer layer of the teeth above the gum line (crown).
 Enamel is the hardest tissue in the mammalian body.

-- Dentin: Below the tough exterior, dentin is hard dense bony tissue which forms the bulk of a tooth.
-Dentin is arranged as a collection of tubules which run from the pulp towards the enamel.
+- Dentin: Below the tough exterior, dentin is hard dense bony tissue that forms the bulk of a tooth.
+Dentin is arranged as a collection of tubules that run from the pulp towards the enamel.

 - Pulp: The innermost portion of the tooth.
 Pulp consists of connective tissue, nerves and a rich supply of blood vessels.

 Dental fractures can be uncomplicated or complicated, the type of dental fracture will determine the treatment options.

 Uncomplicated dental fractures affect only the outer enamel and dentin layers and top portion of the teeth (crown) and the root which is located beneath the gum line.